 While the music filled the ether with powerful tones, the fervent singing to one of the songs of the composer Ziad Rahbani resounded from the throats of twenty thousand fans in the Citadel of Damascus.
 The audience longed for this live song.
-It was also essential for Rahbani that his first appearance in the context of the events, “Damascus – The Arab Capital of Culture in 2008,” took place in front of his Syrian audience.
+It was also essential for Rahbani that his first ever appearance in front of his Syrian audience took place in the context of the events of “Damascus – The Arab Capital of Culture in 2008”.

 I, myself, was grateful that my first memory of the citadel in Damascus was so heartwarming, because I knew that the events this citadel had witnessed throughout history have been also associated with painful experiences.
 That evening, the Citadel was a place of celebration and joy, however once it was also a place where people had been deprived of their freedom, such as the journalist, Najeeb Al-Rayes, during the French mandate period.
 Just as the Citadel used to be a source of prestige and power for the dynasties who ruled Damascus, the Citadel also had witnessed the decline of power of these dynasties.
 It had been destroyed, rebuilt and fortified several times.
 I saw before my eyes the soilders defending the citadel while Mongolian soldiers, under Hulagu Khan’s leadership and after him, Timur Lenk, loudly attacked, destroying most of its parts and setting them on fire.